ewmailing/Schwab2ofx/README.md

 ## Web Browser Front-End UI

+- A live demo is hosted on a GitHub static page [here](https://ewmailing.github.io/Schwab2ofx/).
 - Click the Choose File button and select your .json file you downloaded from Schwab.
 The output file will be written to your browser's download directory.